MaxCtrl Commands for MariaDB MaxScale

 MariaDB MaxScale ships with a command-line utility and administrative console called MaxCtrl (

-maxctrl) to configure and manage MariaDB Enterprise deployments through the MaxScale REST API.
+maxctrl) to configure and manage MariaDB database product deployments through the MaxScale REST API.
 MaxCtrl supports many different commands.

 Reference material is available for MariaDB MaxScale.

 MaxCtrl commands can be run as command-line arguments: